TheCharlatan/rust-bitcoinkernel/README.md

 `rust-bitcoinkernel` is a wrapper around [libbitcoinkernel](https://github.com/bitcoin/bitcoin/issues/24303), a C++ library exposing Bitcoin Core's validation engine.
+It supports both validation of blocks and transaction outputs as well as reading block data.

 ## Building